garutilorenzo/k3s-oci-cluster/README.md

 ### Cert-manager

 [cert-manager](https://cert-manager.io/docs/) is used to issue certificates from a variety of supported source.
-To use cert-manager take a look at [this](deployments/nginx/nginx-ingress-cert-manager.yml) example.
+To use cert-manager take a look at [nginx-ingress-cert-manager.yml](deployments/nginx/nginx-ingress-cert-manager.yml) and [nginx-configmap-cert-manager.yml](deployments/nginx/nginx-configmap-cert-manager.yml) example.
 To use cert-manager and get the certificate you **need** set on your DNS configuration the public ip address of the load balancer.

 ## Deploy